lucasterra02/send-email-api/README.md

-FOI PRECISO APLICAR O CERTIFICADO SSL DO GMAIL, NA JVM, PARA CONSEGUIR ENVIAR OS E-MAILS, SEGUE TUTORIAL:
+DEPENDENDO DA MÁQUINA É PRECISO APLICAR O CERTIFICADO SSL DO GMAIL, NA JVM, PARA CONSEGUIR ENVIAR OS E-MAILS, SEGUE TUTORIAL:

 To use Gmail smtp service to send emails from your Java based mail client, you will need to import GMail smtp server's certificate into Java keystore and trust it.